-A Conversation With Louisville Nursing Home Fall Lawyer Seth Gladstein
+A Conversation With Nursing Home Fall Lawyer in Louisville Seth Gladstein

 When we think about nursing home neglect, we often think about bedsores and malnutrition, not about slip and fall injuries.
 However, it is absolutely vital to understand that slips and falls are often completely preventable.
 In fact, if your senior loved one has been seriously injured due to a nursing home fall, it is possible that his or her home was negligent – and that your family deserves compensation.